 Grants are gift aid, which do not need to be repaid, from the federal and state government.
 They are awarded to students on the basis of need.
 The Federal PELL Grant is the primary grant program.
-Other grant programs include the Texas Grant, Texas Educational Opportunity Grant (formerly Texas Grant II) (TEOG), Texas Public Educational Grant (TPEG), and Federal Supplemental Educational Opportunity Grant (FSEOG).
 For additional information on the state aid available at HCC, please view the College for Texans web site at: www.collegefortexans.com.